-Impress a crowd or make yourself for that 2pm pick-me-up cocktail for your never ending zoom meeting – with simple and easy to find ingredients you will be able to make this anytime.
+Impress a crowd or make it for yourself for that 2pm pick-me-up cocktail for your never ending zoom meeting.
+With these simple and easy to find ingredients you will be able to make a pitcher anytime you want to!

 Lavender is hard to find in the grocery store and depending on where you live, is not easily found fresh at a farmer’s market unless it’s June.
 We added some to our garden last year and I love picking it for the garnish, but I realize that is not a possibility for some people.
 I love the scent and flavor of this little herb, unwilling to change the theme of this margarita recipe, I decided to skip the headache of searching for bloomed fresh lavender and developed this recipe with dry lavender and lavender extract.

-This recipe also uses the vanilla bean because I think it provides another layer of sweetness to the cocktail.
+This recipe uses the vanilla bean inside to provide a deeper layer of sweetness to the cocktail.
 You can make a big batch of this and just keep it stored in the pantry for all of your summer margarita needs, the longer time it has to infuse the more flavorful it will be but don’t worry you don’t need to plan ahead, you can also make it to use right away.

 I use this mixture to make a simply syrup for the lavender margarita and to rim the cocktail glass.
 I’ve linked the dry lavender and vanilla bean here.

 2 Vanilla Beans – split and the bean removed